Werner-Staeblein/Project-2-modified-resubmit/README.md

 ### Opening Page | Instructions page

-The opening page provides a logo, clear headline what the page is about "Javscript Quiz", and instructions for the user to play the quiz combined with the start button for the quiz
+The opening page provides a logo, a clear headline about the page  "Javascript Quiz", and instructions for the user to play the quiz combined with the 'Start JS Quiz' button to start the knowledge game.

+The user is informed in red colored text that the app provides feedback with audio sound and that any such sound effects can be suppressed by turning off the sound of the device.

+A tooltip becomes visible once the user hovers over the Javascript logo.

 ![Instructions Page](readme_assets/instructions_page_js_quiz.png)

-<span style="color: red; font-weight: bold;">Reminder: Opening page has changed</span>

 ### Trivia Page